rnajena/vegeta/README.md

 ### How do I install VeGETA?
 The easiest way *at the moment* is simply following these instructions:

-Download the latest version of VeGETA [here](https://github.com/klamkiew/vegeta/files/4538425/vegeta_0.1a.tar.gz) or clone this repository:
+Download the latest version of VeGETA or clone this repository:

 `git clone https://github.com/klamkiew/vegeta.git`

-To make it as easy as possible, I highly recommend using `conda` for the next steps:
+To make it as easy as possible, I highly recommend using `conda` for the next steps.

-Create a new conda environment with Python 3.6 (tested it with 3.7 as well, seems to work.
-Python 3.8 breaks with ViennaRNA though):
+[Here](https://docs.conda.io/en/latest/miniconda.html) you can get the conda installer of your choice, depending on the OS you are working with.

+Simply create a new environment based on the `environment.yml` file of this repository.
+This will create an environment for you called `vegeta` which already includes all dependencies and third-party tools used by VeGETA.
+Confused?
+Check our these [conda webpages](https://docs.conda.io/en/latest/) if you want to learn more.

-`conda create -n vegeta python=3.6`
+`conda create -f environment.yml`

 Next, activate your newly created environment:

 `conda activate vegeta`

-And now let us install the dependencies of VeGETA.
-Don't worry: due to using conda, we are installing everything in our current conda environment; the rest of your system is not affected.
-Confused?
-Check our these [conda webpages](https://docs.conda.io/en/latest/) if you want to learn more.

-`conda install -c conda-forge pip`

-`conda install -c bioconda cd-hit`

-`conda install -c bioconda mafft`

-`conda install -c bioconda locarna`

-`conda install -c conda-forge glpk`

-Nearly done!
-[LocARNA](http://www.bioinf.uni-freiburg.de/Software/LocARNA/) needs the [ViennaRNA](https://www.tbi.univie.ac.at/RNA/) package to work.
-Luckily, we used conda!
-It already installed the supported version of ViennaRNA since it was needed for LocARNA.
-All that's left to do is getting some Python packages:

-`pip install numpy biopython colorlog umap-learn hdbscan docopt scipy`

 And you are all set up: Run a `vegeta.py -h` to see whether any package is missing.
 Seeing the help message of our pipeline?
 Good, then we can continue.